cyxzheng/cyxzheng.github.io/_pages/google.md

 ### 1. It’s hard to know where to start looking

 Physically checking out different booths on Clubs Day and searching online are both overwhelming, because of the abundance of choices available.
-Unless you know exactly what you’re looking for, you’ll have to dig through the wall of options that you’re presented with.

 ### 2. Details about an org aren’t always clear

+My school has a directory for all organizations, but it doesn’t include information needed to join, such as meeting times and locations.
 Every organization has a different way of managing their online presence, which sometimes makes it difficult to find the most updated information.

-My school has a directory for all organizations, but doesn’t include information needed to join, such as meeting times and locations.
-Some of this can be found externally through an organization’s website, or social media, but not having this information in a centralized source makes joining much more difficult.

 ### 3. Proposing an org is a daunting and confusing process